About Us

 Live Music Series

 Enjoy a vibrant programme of live music on our specially installed container stage, featuring local and international acts.
 Relax on the grass with a drink from Double Vision Brewing’s pop-up bar or grab a bite from our food trucks.
 Curated by Peter Liley, the lineup spans diverse musical genres from sunny afternoons into the evening.
-At 10–11pm in The Thirteenth Hour, we close the container works and let the sound system go for one last gig—turning the space into a dance celebration.

 Bodybox

-A specially designed container serving as both gallery and stage, hosting performance art and movement-based works throughout the day and evening.
+A specially designed container serving as both a gallery and a stage, hosting performance art and movement-based works throughout the day and evening.
 This programme explores how a body within a metal box can become a vessel for powerful expression.

 Te Ara Moana Moves